 If you’re required to carry PMI, the good news is that you’re not stuck with it for the life of the loan.
 You can ask your lender to cancel it once you’ve paid down the loan balance to 80% loan-to-value or less.

 PMI Calculator is Absolutely Helpful

 The Simplest Way to Calculate your Private Mortgage Insurance

 It is not possible to get a loan without insurance.
-Some types of insurances, like is Homeowner insurance for instance, protect the real estate from unexpected events like fire, burglary, storms, etc., and some of them protect the lender, if the loan owner stops making payments on his or her mortgage.
-One of those kinds of loan insurances is a Private Mortgage Insurance or PMI.
-It has to be paid in case that a person borrows more than 80 % of the value of the real estate, which means that down payment or the portion of money that is given in cash at the time of purchase is less than 20 %.
+Some types of insurance, like is Homeowner insurance, for instance, protect the real estate from unexpected events like fire, burglary, storms, etc., and some of them protect the lender if the loan owner stops making payments on his or her mortgage.
+One of those kinds of loan insurance is a Private Mortgage Insurance or PMI.
+It has to be paid in case that a person borrows more than 80 % of the value of the real estate, which means that down payment or the portion of the money that is given in cash at the time of purchase is less than 20 %.
 If the amount of down payment is higher, borrower does not have to pay private mortgage insurance.

 Why it is Smart to Use PMI Calculator?

 Banks and other lenders of the loans do not like to risk, so they protect themselves with the Private Mortgage Insurance (PMI).
 The borrower is required to pay for it until he or she does not pay enough lend money back to the bank.
 After that, his or her loan is not considered as a high risk anymore, so paying private mortgage insurance is not necessary.

 Calculator not tell you only how much money would you have to pay for private mortgage insurance monthly, annually or upfront, but also when you can stop paying for it.
 This is essential information for every borrower, because in the moment when 20 % of equity is paid he or she can request PMI cancellation from a bank or other lender of a loan.